 Achilles Tendon Rupture Repair

-Achilles Tendon Rupture Repair with Arthrex® PARS System
+Achilles Tendon Rupture Repair With Arthrex® PARS System

 Achilles Midsubstance SpeedBridge™ Repair

 Achilles surgery recovery will require the patient to wear a cast or a walking boot for about six weeks.
 Once the cast or boot is removed, the patient may begin gradually rehabilitating the tendon by performing passive exercises.
 Several weeks later, more difficult exercises may be incorporated, followed by gait training exercises.
 The patient will likely be able to resume normal activities within four to six months.
 Dr. Warnock is a board-certified orthopedic sports medicine specialist and will monitor your progress through each step of recovery.